Skip to content

 2. You can book those day trips once here; they are usually cheaper and can be booked directly from your hotel, in the street or one of the many travel agencies.
 We added information on each attraction.

-4. Some tours may look more expensive than others, but those usually offer a better experience: less crowded, better service and overall: a better experience.
+4. Some tours may look more expensive than others, but those usually offer a better experience: less crowded, better service and overall a better experience.

-1. Explore the Beaches of Phuket
+Explore the Beaches of Phuket

 The beaches of Phuket

-This seems to be so obvious since this is the main reason why most travellers travel such long distances, but did you know that we counted more than 46 beaches?
+This seems to be an obvious thing to do in Phuket since this is the main reason why most travellers travel such long distances, but did you know that we counted more than 46 beaches?
 You probably know the famous ones, mostly located on the southwest coast: Patong, Kata, Karon, Kamala and Nai Harn.
 They are famous because they are truly beautiful, but they can also be too busy if you come to find peace and isolation.
-Don’t limit yourself to one beach and explore Phuket: drive around and discover the north and east coast beaches as some are superb and still peaceful: Nai Yang, Naithon, and Mai Khao Beaches.
-Read more about Phuket beaches.

 Read More!